A voice keyboard that keeps your voice on your phone.

 For anyone subject to HIPAA, that is not just a theoretical concern - it is a compliance risk that carries real penalties.

 This guide breaks down what HIPAA actually requires when it comes to voice tools, why most popular dictation solutions fall short, and how on-device processing offers a fundamentally different approach.
 We will also walk through a practical setup for HIPAA-ready dictation on macOS using Yaps.
+For the broader compliance picture beyond HIPAA, see our voice dictation in regulated industries overview, and for clinician-specific concerns, our healthcare dictation privacy deep dive.

 HIPAA is often discussed in broad strokes, but the specifics matter when evaluating dictation software.
 Four areas are directly relevant.